How to add secrets to a charm

 event.relation.data[self.app]['password'] = 'admin' # don't do this at home

-Using the new secrets API, this can be rewritten as:
+With secrets, this can be rewritten as:

 class MyDatabaseCharm(ops.CharmBase):